 “…the appropriation of unpaid labor is the basis of the capitalist mode of production and the exploitation of the worker…”

+As a determinist, Marx rejected the Hegelian concept of the dialectic as one of ideas: thesis, antithesis and replaced it with a materialistic hypothesis of the economy.
+Economic forces shaped society through the “mode of production,” which combined labor and capital.
+If the mode of production changed, society would change.
+If capitalism, the current mode of production impacted human nature and political mechanics, is the dominant force then this “engine” must kept running.
+Production must be ceaseless; it must improve; technology must continue to evolve–this is the nature of competition in a consumer economy.
+Ironically the competition would lead to competition to monopolize capital and markets and the forces of production which need to be concentrated into fewer and fewer hands.
 Power shifted from a small privileged class that presided over land, but did not produce products to the middle class, which based its power upon the kind of wealth that could grow exponentially.
 The bourgeoisie was first ruling class based, not upon ancestors, but on what they actually did which was to produce, but production had the tendency to outstrip demand or need.
 In order to make sure that adequate demand for commodities continued, the bourgeoisie economy had to be based on competition for the new or novel product.
 The producers were forced to innovate, and, in order to compete, the means of production must constantly be revolutionized and the objects produced must constantly change.
-As Marx commented,

 “The bourgeoisie, in its reign of barely a hundred years, has created more massive and more colossal productive power than have all previous generations put together…”